Playchoice's ultimate activity book collection Download activity book

 It is really nice to have them sit and turn the pages while listening to a friendly voice that reads exactly that book.

-I love Storytel myself, also for myself and I have some already written a review about this.
+I love Storytel, also for myself, and I have already written a review about it.
 They also have tons of children's books.

 Or, if you can't find a recording, use your phone to make your own and put it on once.